pixavier/mqtt4snap/README.md

 ![pub sub blocks](img/PubSub.png)

+If you get a message when subscribing to a topic is because there is retained note.
+To clean it, publish an empty message to the topic with the retained flag to false.

 ### request / response blocks

 The **request** and **response** blocks are suitable for an asynchronous client-server architectural approach on a PubSub based infrastructure.
 We add the response topic at the end of the calling topic, behind the last @ sign, acting as an call identifier.
 It enables the responder to publish the response to the response topic.
 An example of topic is "topicName/readx/@9876.1".
 The **idCall** corresponds to the responseTopic field introduced in [MQTT 5](https://www.emqx.com/en/blog/mqtt5-request-response).
 We use the 3.1.1 MQTT version to keep compatibility with microcontroller implementations such as the [PubSubClient library](https://www.arduino.cc/reference/en/libraries/pubsubclient).